wp-graphql/wp-graphql-woocommerce/README.md

 You may have different local environment configuration than what Travis CI has to run the tests, such as database username/password.

 In the `/tests` directory you will find `*.suite.dist.yml` config files for each of the codeception test suites.

 You can copy those files and remove the `.dist` from the filename, and that file will be loaded locally _before_ the `.dist` file.

+Do the same for the `.env.dist` in the root directory and copy the file as `.env`.

 For example, if you wanted to update the `dbName` or `dbPassword` for your local tests, you could copy `wpunit.suite.dist.yml` to `wpunit.suite.yml` and update the `dbName` or `dbPassword` value to reflect your local database and password.